webdriverio/webdriverio/docs/OrganizingTestSuites.md

 You can easily group test specs in suites and run single specific suites instead of all of them.

-First, define your suites in your wdio config:
+First, define your suites in your WDIO config:

 ```js
 // wdio.conf.js